 worry about finding and characterizing target specific antibodies, sourcing and validating difficult-to-find tissues, and having the ability to interpret the resulting

 Test your therapeutic antibodies in immunohistochemistry against a broad panel of normal frozen human tissue types in order to determine potential unintended binding.

 Our non-GLP TCR services are designed on the FDA recommendation outlined in their "Points to Consider in the Manufacture and Testing of Monoclonal Antibody Products for Human Use".

 May be stored at 4°C for short-term only.
-For long-term storage and to avoid repeated freezing and thawing, add sterile glycerol (40-50%), aliquot and store at -20°C. Aliquots are stable for at least 3 months at -20°C.
+For long-term storage and to avoid freeze-thaw cycles, add sterile glycerol (40-50%), aliquot and store at -20°C. Aliquots are stable for at least 3 months at -20°C.

 SRSF10 Antibody, 40 kDa SR-repressor protein Antibody, FUSIP1 Antibody, FUSIP2 Antibody, Neural-salient SR protein Antibody, SFRS13 Antibody, Splicing factor SRp38 Antibody, SRrp40 Antibody, TASR1 Antibody, TLS-associated protein TASR Antibody, TLS-associated SR protein Antibody, SFRS13A Antibody, TASR Antibody, NSSR Antibody, SR splicing factor 10 Antibody, SRp38 Antibody, TASR2 Antibody